bug-sniper/card-channeler/README.md

 * Handle longer card names
 * Make channel key configurable

-Feel free to use parts of this mod in other mods.
+Feel free to reuse parts of this mod in other mods.

 ![Card Channeler Mod](card-channeler-mod.png)